makrai/notes/gao22-fatigue-voice.md

     cannot detect fatigue levels in real time
 * Speech contains information that can be used as acoustic biomarkers to monitor physiological and psychological statuses
-* we constructed a fatigue model based on the method of sleep deprivation by
+* we constructed a fatigue model based on the method of sleep deprivation
   * features
     * physiological indexes, such as P300 and glucocorticoid level in saliva,
     * questionnaires filled by 15 participants